basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 ```

 If you've used Riak before, you may have noticed that this is no
-different from storing values without Riak Search.
+different from storing values without Riak search.
 That's because we
-designed Riak Search with the following design goal in mind:
+designed Riak search with the following design goal in mind:

 #### Write it like Riak, query it like Solr

-But how does Riak Search know how to index values, given that you can
+But how does Riak search know how to index values, given that you can
 store opaque values in Riak?
 For that, we employ extractors.

 ## Extractors